lizhongliang/China-survival-skills/README.md

 2.
 ## Personal well-being
 1. Do not buy a SIM card from non-offical channels.
 Those SIM cards sold by roadside dealers may not work properly or are super expensive.
 Ask one of the locals (friends, relatives, colleagues, etc.) for advice in advance.
+2. Ensure you have set the PIN for unlocking your SIM card and turned on your phone's screen lock.
+This is a must-do to prevent unauthorized access to your phone and everything associated with your SIM card such as your Alipay and WeChat accounts.